havishya10/DataTracker-Pro/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments:
+## Credits

+- Project inspired by Scrimba
+- Built by Havishya
-- Icons used in the extension are from [Font Awesome](https://fontawesome.com/).
+- Icons from Font Awesome

 ## Contact: